AZHenley/knox/README.md

  - Allows whitespace between if and elseif blocks
  - Different type and struct syntax
  - Enum support
- - Classes instead of structs
- - Classes are pass-by-reference
- - Ada-style type constraints
  - Constructors
  - Explicit interfaces only
  - No pointers